Turkey not backing down in NATO defence plans dispute - source

 The Turkish source said Stoltenberg was trying to find common ground between the member states on the defence plan for Turkey and that Ankara as "open to offers."

-(Additional reporting by Robin Emmott in Brussels; Writing by Tuvan Gumrukcu; Editing by Timothy Heritage)
+(Additional reporting by Robin Emmott in Brussels; Writing by Tuvan Gumrukcu; Editing by Timothy Heritage and Alistair Bell)

 ((tuvan.gumrukcu@tr.com; +90 312 292 7021; @tuvangumrukcu; Reuters Messaging: tuvan.gumrukcu.thomsonreuters.com@reuters.net))